holycrap872/til/c-based-compiling/README.md

 When using the `.s` file to create the `.o` file and when using the `.o` file to create the executable, the header is not required.
 This is illustrative of the way c and cpp treat their headers.
+Headers are used to hide the specifics of a class.
+As has been [pointed out](), they don't do that perfectly since private variables are included in headers.
+Therefore, everytime the private variables are changed (textually), not only must that c/cpp file be recompiled, but everything that relies on it also must be recompiled.
+The reason for this is ...
+The experiments we just did illustrate this by....

 ## So What's Next